• Skip to primary navigation

 Pre-Tour Excursion to Sakkara

-Post Tour: Petra and Amman, Jordan – Nov 29 to Dec 2, 2023
+Post Tour: Petra and Amman, Jordan – Dec 3 to 6, 2025

 If you have extra time to see more of the antiquities of the Middle East, we invite you to join our Jordan Extension.
 It includes a flight from Cairo to Amman, Jordan, two nights near Petra, then one night in Amman.
-While in Jordan, view the Byzantine mosaics of Madaba and Mount Nebo from which Moses saw the Promised Land.
+While in Jordan, view the Byzantine mosaics of Madaba and Mount Nebo from which Moses saw the Promised Land (flight schedules permitting).
 Then spend a day exploring the unique cliff-carved buildings of the Nabatean capital of Petra, selected in a worldwide vote in 2007 as one of the New Seven Wonders of the World.

 Day 12: Fly from Cairo to Amman then Drive to Petra